 Even if you've already seen this classic romantic comedy, it's well worth another viewing.
 If you have yet to watch, however, you'll definitely get a kick out of watching Alex "Hitch" Hitchens (Will Smith) coach his bumbling client through winning over the object of his affection.
 While falling in love himself — with a celeb gossip reporter and romance cynic (Eva Mendes) — he begins to realize he may not know everything about wooing women after all.

-If you were on the edge of your seat during Gone Girl, this mystery thriller (based on a book by the same author, Gillian Flynn) is bound to keep your attention with its many twists and turns.
+on the edge of your seat during Gone Girl , this mystery thriller (based on a book by the same author, Gillian Flynn) is bound to keep your attention with its many twists and turns.

 Charlize Theron plays a woman who's forced to confront the truth about the murder of her mother and her two sisters — which her brother was charged for.
 Does she testify against an innocent family member?
 You'll have to watch to find out.